 Remember Jeremy Meeks?
 AKA the Hot Felon?

 The halo effect is a cognitive bias to which we all, rather ashamedly, succumb.
-It is our brain’s ridiculous tendency to equate all that is beautiful to all that is good.
+It is our brain’s barely rational tendency to equate all that is beautiful to all that is good.

 First coined by psychologist Edward Thorndike in the 1920s, the halo effect has yet to fade.
-The moment our brains perceive someone as good-looking, they immediately conclude that the person must also be smart, kind and positive.
+The moment our brain perceives someone as good-looking, it immediately makes the judgment that the person must also be smart, kind, and positive.

-It’s the reason Jennifer Aniston is the face of Aveeno, and why George Clooney drinks so much Nespresso.
-When someone who is aesthetically pleasing is advocating for a brand, everything good you associate with their beauty translates to the brand itself.
+It’s the reason why Jennifer Aniston is the face of Aveeno and George Clooney drinks so much Nespresso.
+When someone aesthetically pleasing advocates for a brand, everything good you associate with their beauty translates to the brand itself.

-Ergo – find yourself a hottie to associate with your brand.
-You don’t need to be a Neuromarketing guru to figure that one out.
+You don’t need to be a neuromarketing guru to figure that one out.

 Has your gaze then ever conveniently landed on an adjacent TV, also a 65 inch-er with almost identical image quality, but priced in BIG RED LETTERS at a much more reasonable $799?